DataTreehouse/maplib/README.md

 ## API
 The [API](https://datatreehouse.github.io/maplib/maplib/maplib.html) is simple, and contains only one class and a few methods for:
 - expanding templates
-- querying
+- querying with SPARQL
-- validating
+- validating SHACL
-- importing triples
+- importing triples (Turtle, RDF/XML, NTriples)
-- writing triples
+- writing triples (NTriples)
+- creating a new Mapping object (sprout) based on queries over the current Mapping object.

 The API is documented [HERE](https://datatreehouse.github.io/maplib/maplib/maplib.html)